swiftlang/swift-evolution/proposals/0163-string-revision-1.md

   /// pointer to a null-terminated sequence of UTF-8 code units. func withCString<Result>(
     _ body: (UnsafePointer<CChar>) throws -> Result) rethrows -> Result

+  /// Invokes the given closure on the contents of the string, represented as a
+  /// pointer to a null-terminated sequence of code units in the given encoding. func withCString<Result, Encoding: UnicodeEncoding>(encoding: Encoding,
+    _ body: (UnsafePointer<Encoding.CodeUnit>) throws -> Result) rethrows -> Result
 }
 ```